7 Things that you might not know about Tahquamenon Falls

 2. Tahquamenon can be enjoyed year-round!

 There are no off-seasons for the Tahquamenon Falls State Park.
 In fact, a lot of adventurers prefer to see this natural wonder in the winter.
+Grab your jacket, snow pants and snowshoes and explore the terrain.
 State park workers even supply a lantern-lit snowshoe path in the winter.

 3. There’s Actually 2 Waterfalls